 NOTE 2: Selecting a WLAN from multiple WLANs advertising support for the selected SNPN is UE implementation specific.

+NOTE 3: The N5CW device which is not registered or cannot register via NG-RAN only uses the SNPN List with trusted 5G Connectivity-without-NAS IE, and the SNPN List with trusted 5G Connectivity-without-NAS IE is only used by the N5CW devices.

 *** End change ***